Learning about arthritis and treatment

 Experience

-Often people learned most about arthritis from living with the condition day-to-day.
+Often people learned most about arthritis from living with the condition day-day.
 People developed knowledge about their bodies and limits overtime.
 People said it was important to “know your limits”, “pace yourself” and “make plans”.
 Parents talked about knowing their children better than anyone else and said they learned about arthritis by raising a child with the condition.
 Jazmin’s mum was very confident around doctors and was happy asking lots of questions.
 Jazmin said she learned to be confident by watching her mum.

 Cat thinks that only other people with arthritis can fully understand what it feels like.
 You…